-Establish a routine as quickly as possible using either baby’s own rhythm to identify key times of the day for sleeping and eating or a respected guide.
-Look out for sleep signs like running eyes, yawning and grumpiness.
+Establish a routine as quickly as possible using either baby’s rhythm to identify key times of the day for sleeping and eating or a respected guide.
+Look out for sleep signs like running eyes, yawning, and grumpiness.
 The guides I turned to were Save Our Sleep and Baby Love.

 Ensure you have a breathable, natural mattress so that the baby’s temperature is kept well-regulated and baby doesn’t over-heat.

-Make sure the room environment, particularly the sleep area, does not have distractions and is serene
+Make sure the room environment, particularly the sleeping area, does not have distractions and is serene

 Worked!!
 I love consistency.
 But more important - babies love consistency!

-So, getting to sleep was working well for the morning nap, lunch time sleep and night sleep.
+So, getting to sleep was working well for the morning nap, lunchtime sleep, and night sleep.
 But, she wasn't sleeping long enough during the day.
 She would not sleep for two hours.
-She was getting to sleep ok, because the getting to sleep methods had worked well.
+She was getting to sleep ok because the sleep methods had worked well.
 But she was waking up after one sleep cycle.
 This concerned me because resettling is a really important tool for babies, and if they don’t get enough sleep because they can’t fall back to sleep – it’s not good for anyone!
-A friend of mine had tried the Little Ones sleep techniques which had worked really well for her bubs and she suggested I try feeding Annabel 40minutes to 1 hour before I put her to bed - a top up feed.
+A friend of mine had tried the Little Ones sleep techniques which had worked well for her bubs and she suggested I try feeding Annabel 40minutes to 1 hour before I put her to bed - a top-up feed.

 BINGO!!
 That did it.
 It was the final piece of the puzzle for me.
 Once I started to do that she started to have her full 2-2.5hr day sleep.